Gaye Adegbalola Open or Close

 Deshauna Barber Open or Close

-Deshauna Barber, VSU Class of 2011, became Miss USA 2016 and the first woman actively serving in the United States Army Reserve to win he title.
+In 2016, Deshauna Barber, VSU Class of 2011, became the first woman actively serving in the United States Army Reserve to win the title of Miss USA.

 Joe Bonner Open or Close